 - They are mostly green in colour and are easy to tell apart from the more colourful rainbows.

-- They have little red 'epaulettes' and varying degrees of little yellow flecks on their chests and neck area.
+- They have little red 'epaulettes' and varying degrees of little yellow flecks on their chests and neck areas.

 - Their beaks are red.

 - They can sometimes be yellow or blue instead of green due to an unusual mutation.